lekoala/silverstripe-base/README.md

 - FAQ Page
 - Simple News system (if you need a more complex solution, use the Blog module)

-### Block pages

-Allows to modularize pages with "blocks" content.
-This aims to be a simple alternative to elemental module.

-All the content is saved into the Content field and therefore can be used with no performance penality.

 ### Extended DataObject actions

 If you find that adding the "betterbuttons" module just to add a couple of actions and a Save and Close functionnality